 All withdrawals from the University must be approved and completely processed before the last day of classes.
 The student is fully responsible for supplying all pertinent documentation to the First Year Advocate.

 Failure to withdraw from the University following the proper procedure will result in grades of F in all courses, and no refund will be given.

 ADMINISTRATIVE WITHDRAWAL FROM A COURSE DURING THE FIRST WEEK OF CLASSES

-Students registered for fall, spring, or summer terms, who attend none of the class meetings during the first week of classes and do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period, will be administratively withdrawn from the course.
+Students registered for fall or spring semesters, who attend none of the class meetings during the first week of classes and do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period, will be administratively withdrawn from the course.
 It is the responsibility of the faculty member to document such absences.

 Instructors must take roll during the first week of classes, until the drop/add period had ended.
-The faculty member will inform the Registrar of any student who has never attended or participated in the class.
-This notification should take place during the first week of class.
+The faculty member will inform the Registrar of any studentt who has never attended class.
+This notification should take place during the second week of class.

-Students will be contacted through campus email and informed of their withdrawal from the class.
-Errors are only corrected through the instructor of the class.
-Students receiving financial aid should be aware that this could negatively impact the amount of aid they receive for the term.
+Students will be contacted through campus email and informed that they will be withdrawn if they do not contact that office by a specified date.
+Students receiving financial aid should be aware that this could negative impact the amount of aid they receive for the term.

 STUDENT ABSENCE POLICY FOR UNIVERSITY SANCTIONED EVENTS